Full course description

 Who is this course for?

-There is one structured assessment task included to genuinely test participants’ understanding of content.
-The assessment task in this course is delivered as self-marked online quizzes and is located at the end the last module.
+There is one reflection task included to genuinely test participants’ understanding of content.
+The task in this course is delivered as a self-reflection task and is located at the end the last module.

 Email firstname.lastname@example.org if you have any questions, comments or feedback about this course or our Open Studio masterclasses.